-Unfortunately, the inside doesn't seem to live up to the expectation.
+Unfortunately, upon my entry, I realise the inside doesn't seem to live up to the expectations.
 I was expecting something sleek given it's sexy exterior.
-Instead, what I find is a sterile environment.
-Whether or not there are enough pleasantries to keep me sane remains to be seen, but they do say that this ship is state of the art.
-Hopefully there's at least a good Intranet on board.
+Instead, what I find is a boring, sterile environment – some might even say it was a bit dated.
+Whether or not there are enough pleasantries to keep me sane remains to be seen, but they do keep repeating that this ship is state of the art.
+Hopefully there's at least a half-decent Intranet on board to keep me entertained.

 “Hey Sidney,” says a feminine voice behind me, as I walk through the doors.